+- 1. Enter the Boot Device Options menu.

+- Computers or tablets with keyboards:

+- ▲ Turn on or restart the computer, and when the HP logo appears, press f9 to enter the Boot Device Options menu.

+- Computers or tablets without keyboards:

-- Turn on or restart the computer, and when the HP logo appears, press f9 to enter the Boot Device Options menu. - Clear the check box for Fast Boot. - To save your changes and exit, select the Save icon in the lower-right corner of the screen, and then follow the on-screen instructions.
+- Turn off the computer.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then press f9 to enter the Boot Device Options menu.

+- Clear the check box for FastBoot.

+- 3. To save your changes and exit, select the Save icon in the lower-right corner of the screen, and then follow the on-screen instructions.